PATIENTS & FAMILIES

 The INTO-HLH Registry is a patient registry for people diagnosed with hemophagocytic lymphohistiocytosis (HLH) in North America.

-INTO-HLH is a collaborative effort with Cincinnati Children's Hospital Medical Center (CCHMC), Baylor College of Medicine, the North American Consortium for Histiocytosis (NACHO), and Sobi North America as the industry sponsor.
+INTO-HLH is a collaborative effort with Cincinnati Children's Hospital Medical Center (CCHMC), Texas Children’s Hospital, and Sobi North America as the industry sponsor.
 We are planning to include other sites in this collaboration.

 What is the INTO-HLH Registry?

 An electronic database designed to collect information about HLH and its treatments.
 Information is collected from participants' medical records and routine clinical care.